 Note: A: Associative judgments, S: Semantic judgments, T: Thematic judgments

 Exploratory Analysis.
 Finally, an analysis was conducted to test whether interaction findings in Hypotheses Two and Three were influenced by either practice effects from completing multiple judgment blocks in succession or by interference from the different types of judgment instructions (i.e., completing the judgment task for a block using the previous block’s set of instructions).
-To investigate this, a new set of multilevel models were created to test for interaction findings between database norms when predicting judgments and recall.
+To investigate this potential order effect, a new set of multilevel models were created to test for interaction findings between database norms when predicting judgments and recall.
 The models used were identical to ones used in Hypotheses Two and Three, except that they only examined data that was taken from the first judgment block of each survey.
 Overall, significant three-way interactions were found between COS, FSG, and LSA when predicting judgments (b = 4.040, p < 0.001) and recall (b = 22.685, p = 0.028).
 Figure 4 displays interaction findings for judgments, and Figure 5 displays findings for recall.

 Figure 4.
 Simple slopes graph displaying the slope of FSG when predicting participant judgments based on block one performance at low, average, and high LSA split by low, average, and high COS.
 All variables were mean centered.